ICPRplshelp/Quick-word-to-LaTeX-4/README.md

 pip install pygments
 ```

+(Note: Sometimes, you may have PATH variables mixed up.
+The best way to fix them is by reinstalling python from the python website.)

 ## Usage
 Make sure Python 3.10 is installed on your computer.
 Pandoc and LaTeX should be installed on your computer.